SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Hence, only use short and small annotations.
-Consider annotations as a neat additional feature, but I don't recommend using the annotations for large machine written stuff or storing large result like data (use the regular result objects to do that!).
+Consider annotations as a neat additional feature, but I don't recommend using the annotations for large machine written stuff or storing large result like data (use the regular result objects to do that).

-For storage of annotations apply the same rule as for results and parameters, whatever is stored to disk is set in stone!

 .. _attributes: http://pytables.github.io/usersguide/libref/declarative_classes.html#the-attributeset-class